digitaldesigndj/boundstar-content/index.html.md

 <a href="http://topg.org/Starbound/in-382866" target="_blank"> Vote on topg.org</a>

+If you vote, please [register on StarryDex and create a charater profile](http://starrydex.com/signup).
+We are going to introduce a ranking system soon and this months votes will be the start.
+There will be other special things for players who registered on the old system.

  * Connect to boundstar.com with starbound multiplayer
  * Review the [Server Commands](/commands.html) page so you can play like a pro.